plone/guillotina/docs/source/roles.md

 # Security

-`plone.server` implements robust ACL security.
+`guillotina` implements robust ACL security.

 An overview of our security features are: